 - Perform frequently in faculty and student-choreographed works, in state-of-the-art facilities.

-- Experience an interdisciplinary, rigorous approach that connects dance to the arts and humanities, as well as the social, biological, physical, and biological social sciences.
+- Experience an interdisciplinary approach that connects dance to the arts and humanities, as well as the social, biological, physical, and biological social sciences.

 - Earn scholarship and award funding for study in the academic year and summer, including departmental awards for honors study.